MihaMarkic/vice-bridge-net/README.md

 Tested(limited on Windows 10) and built against VICE 3.5.

+**Important**: At the moment, it works only against API v1, not API v2 which is implemented at least in VICE 3.7.

 ## Quick start

 Start VICE with *-binarymonitor* argument so it listens to default port 6502.